 Read on for details on key ways that your local governments can make your city sustainable, pass more eco-friendly policies, and encourage constituents to get in on the sustainable actions.

 Why Does Sustainability Matter at the Local Level?

 Local sustainability matters tremendously because change and progress begins locally.
 If municipalities and county governments nationwide can increase their sustainable practices with the intention to decrease their community’s environmental footprint, their collective efforts will make for a more eco-friendly local government as a whole.

 What Are the Benefits of Embracing Sustainability for Local Governments?

 Not only will sustainable efforts from your locality benefit the local environment, but will also resonate with your constituents that are growing increasingly more concerned about climate change and sustainability.
 Plus, sustainable government workflows like paperless filing are better for the environment while simultaneously saving time and money.

-Tips for Improving Local Sustainability as a Local Government
+Tips for Improving Sustainable City Planning as a Local Government

 Considering the environmental impact of major decisions in your local government is key to embracing sustainability.

 When government workplaces become more eco-friendly it motivates constituents to do so as well, spreading the positive environmental impacts directly to your neighborhood.
 We only have one earth, and it is everyone's responsibility to protect it; why not make positive incremental changes on the local level that will increase the quality of life and improve on existing infrastructure.